elarsaks/co2pop/README.md

 # co2pop

 This project serves as an example of my skills as a developer.
 It is a full-stack JavaScript application, displaying world population and emissions data.
 I built it in 2019, using React, Redux, Node, and PostgreSQL.

 In 2020, I re-factored some code and containerized the application into Docker microservices.

+## Setup and Running
+To test the application, you must have Docker and Docker-compose installed.

+  1. download co2op from GitHub
+  2. cd co2pop
+  3. run 'docker-compose up --build' in project root
+  4. when the application is installed and DB populated, you can test it on http://localhost:8080

 (IMAGE IS NOT ACCURATE AND WILL BE UPDATED)
 <img src="https://co2pop.s3.eu-north-1.amazonaws.com/Project+Architecture.png" />

-## Setup and Running
-- Prerequisites
-    - Docker

-- Installation
-    - Run: 'docker-compose up --build' command from project root.

   ## Screenshots
 <table>